boasvdp/boasvdp/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a postdoc based in Amsterdam, the Netherlands at the [Amsterdam UMC](https://www.amsterdamumc.nl/) and the [Netherlands Reference Laboratory for Bacterial Meningitis (NRLBM)](https://www.amc.nl/web/specialismen/medische-microbiologie-infectiepreventie-1/medische-microbiologie-infectiepreventie-1/nederlands-referentie-laboratorium-voor-bacteriele-meningitis-nrlbm.htm) (page in Dutch).
-I apply genomic methods to answer questions on bacterial meningitis, usually with a Snakemake pipelines for each project.
+I apply genomic methods to answer questions on bacterial meningitis, usually with a Snakemake pipeline for each project.

 I completed my PhD at [Amsterdam Institute for Global Health and Development(AIGHD)](https://www.aighd.org/), which focused on *Escherichia coli* genomics and antimicrobial resistance.